piranha/gostatic/README.md

 ## Quick Start

-Run `gostatic -i my-site` to generate basic site in directory `name`.
+Run `gostatic -i my-site` to generate basic site in directory `my-site`.
 It will have a basic `config` file, which you should edit to put relevant variables at the top - it also contains description of how files in your `src` directory are treated.